Updated January 2023

 Do you work in a community-serving role and want to strengthen your mental health knowledge?

-Explore the Community Mental Health & Addictions Certificate offered at Kompass.
-Training is delivered online, and taught by highly experienced mental health professionals.
+Explore the Community Mental Health & Addictions certificate offered from Kompass.
+Training is delivered online and taught by highly experienced mental health professionals.

 Click below for more information on the certificate or to chat live with an advisor.
 We're here to help!